mrhacwer/ShowDurabilityInGame/README.md

+> [!WARNING]
+> I moved this page from GitHub to another location.
+[Click here](https://github.com/mrhacwer/Mods-for-Mad-Island) to go to the new directory on GitHub.

-# ShowDurabilityInGame - Mad Island Mod
+### ShowDurabilityInGame - Mad Island Mod

 This is a mod for [Melon Loader](https://melonwiki.xyz/#/) [https://melonwiki.xyz/#/](https://melonwiki.xyz/#/)